Andrea Stinson

-Andrea Stinson (born November 25, 1967) is a retired professional basketball player from the United States, playing from 1998 to 2005 for the Charlotte Sting and the Detroit Shock.
+Andrea Stinson (born November 25, 1967) is a retired professional basketball player from the United States, playing for the WNBA from 1997 to 2004 for the Charlotte Sting and one final season in 2005 with the Detroit Shock.

 Early life

-Andrea went to North Mecklenburg High School in Huntersville, North Carolina.
-Andrea was selected as the female player of the year for the North Carolina High School Athletic Association in 1986–87.
+Stinson went to North Mecklenburg High School in Huntersville, North Carolina.
+Stinson was selected as the female player of the year for the North Carolina High School Athletic Association in 1986–87.
 The Charlotte Observer named her North Carolina Miss Basketball in 1987.
 She played college basketball for North Carolina State University.
 She finished her NC State career third in scoring (2,136), third in field goals (917), third in steals (286), sixth in assists (402) and sixth in blocked shots (84).